nirmeshk/Hyper-parameter-Optimization/stand_alone_ga.md

 ### Conclusions
 - As we can see from both visual animations and divergence scores, The algorithm performs excellent for DTLZ_1, DTLZ_3.
 It performs very poorly on DTLZ_5.
 The results for DTLZ_7 are acceptable.

+### Threats to validity:
+- Our version of Genetic Algorithm (GA) uses continuous domination to compare each candidate with every other candidate in the population to rank the candidates.
+This is n^2 operation in the size population.
+This process becomes time consuming and we could not increase the population size above 500.

 ### Future Work:
 The the parameters of GA to see which configuaration works best.